Kavanaugh, Kethledge, or someone else?

 I haven’t read the opinions in question, so I don’t know who has the better of the argument, Kethledge’s critics or his defenders.
 However, I do know that the government’s positions in cases involving illegal immigrants aren’t always correct.
 Even a staunch conservative judge, if he hears enough cases, is likely to rule against the government on occasion.
 According to Meyers, Kethledge has heard more than 120 immigration cases.

-President Trump’s team has poured over the opinions of both Kavanugh and Kethledge.
-The fact that they are among those at the top of Trump’s list shows, I think, that their body of work passes conservative muster.
+President Trump’s team has pored over the opinions of both Kavanugh and Kethledge.
+The fact that they are at the top of Trump’s list shows, I think, that their body of work passes conservative muster.

 Thus, the decision between the two (and any others still in contention) is likely to come down to matters other than their judicial opinions.
 What characteristics might come into play?

 One might be academic background.
 Kavanaugh has a law degree from Yale.
 Kethledge’s is from the University of Michigan.
-Reportedly, Trump prefers that his nominee have a Yale or Harvard degree.
-That seems both silly and perhaps incongruous, coming from a “populist.”
-But Gorsuch had a Harvard law degree, so maybe there’s something to the reports of Trump’s elitism in this matter.
+Reportedly, Trump prefers that his Supreme Court nominees have a Yale or Harvard degree.
+That seems silly and perhaps incongruous, coming from a “populist.”
+But Gorsuch had a Harvard law degree, so maybe there’s something to the reports of Trump’s snobbism in this matter.

 Speaking of Gorsuch, though, Kethledge is viewed by some as “Gorsuch 2.0.”
 According to the New York Times, this view is based on the fact that Kethledge closely resembles Gorsuch in background, philosophy, hobbies — both are outdoorsmen who like fishing — and even physical appearance.